 research activity and main areas

 The Centre for Design Innovation (CDI) is our research centre focused on the outputs and impacts of design-related research in areas including health and the future-self across the lifespan, service and strategic design, human-product experience design and design for public good.
-CDI supports research in the following areas: - Strategic Design – design methods and processes in the innovation eco-system - Transformative Design – design, human behaviour and interaction research with a particular emphasis on health, wellbeing, social good and ageing. - Design Aesthetics – sensory measurement and cognitive decision-making - Productive design – design-led manufacturing and product development CDI exists to provide access to a strong, client-focused research capability, with post-doctoral research fellows and research professors, while nurturing and building Doctorate design students, from around the globe, from a range of different design disciplines.
+CDI supports research in the following areas: - Strategic Design – design methods and processes in the innovation eco-system - Transformative Design – design, human behaviour and interaction research with a particular emphasis on health, wellbeing, social good and ageing. - Design Aesthetics – sensory measurement and cognitive decision-making. - Productive design – design-led manufacturing and product development including smart wearables - Place and Space design - architecture and habitat design for human and environmental wellbeing. - CDI exists to provide access to a strong, client-focused research capability, with post-doctoral research fellows and research professors, while nurturing and building Doctorate design students, from around the globe, from a range of different design disciplines.
 The combination of a design honours or Masters course through Swinburne Design Factory, and a PhD or DDes through the Centre for Design Innovation, enables our graduates to be leaders in strategic and meaningful design innovation.
 Research programs include Masters of Design (by research Doctor of Design Phd See: http://www.swinburne.edu.au/research for more information.

 doctorate level programs

-Doctor of Design Phd The School of Design runs a Professional Doctorate of Design (DDes) and a Phd.
-All research students are located in the Centre for Design Innovation, which provides a cluster people focused on research training and provide expertise in a number of strategic research areas.
+The School of Design runs a PhD.
+Some Higher Degree Candidates are located in the Centre for Design Innovation, with their supervisors providing expertise and research training in a number of strategic design research areas.

 subject areas for exchange students